frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 ## 4. False discovery rate and statistical testing

 One key question for differential tractography is the significance of the findings.
 For example, if we observe a lot of tracks showing up in differential tractography, how many of them are false positive?
-A way to quantifying this reliability is by calculating the false discovery rate from a group of patients and a group of control subjects.
+A way to quantify this reliability is by calculating the false discovery rate from a group of patients and a group of control subjects.
 The following steps illustrate how this can be carried out in DSI Studio.

 **Example 1: calculate the false discovery rate using control subjects**